Addy-exe/Java-Practice/README.md

 # Java-Practice
-Java Repo for Quick Reference or Practice
+Java Repo for Quick Reference And Practice